naccdata/data-platform-demos/demo/python-uploader/README.md

 # Python Uploader

+This example illustrates a Python script to upload a file from disk.
+*If are uploading from disk, you should consider using the Flywheel CLI instead of writing your own script.*

 Follow the steps in the [top-level README](../../README.md#setting-up-demo-environment) for getting started.

 > All commands need to be run with the top-level directory of the repository as the working directory.